segiddins/traveling.engineer/content/posts/2024-in-review.md

 ## Thanks

 Of course, I need to start off by thanking the organizations that made this residency possible.
-First and foremost is
+First and foremost is AWS, who sponsored the residency for the first eleven months of the year.
+Second is Alpha-Omega, who has taken up the torch from AWS and will be covering the second year of the residency.

 ## Sigstore

-Adding support for [sigstore]() to the RubyGems ecosystem was my main project for 2024, and it was a big one.
+Adding support for [sigstore](https://sigstore.dev) to the RubyGems ecosystem was my main project for 2024, and it was a big one.

 ### sigstore-ruby